tomcritchlow/book/_chapters/introduction.md

 Just like the redwoods, every consultant is unique.
 Your personal story and history is written in the grain of your rings.
 There's no escaping who you are.
 But you can recognize and embrace the introspective work to understand your own ideas, perspective, strengths and yes flaws.

-My hope with this book is to give you some practice advice but also expand your way of looking at consulting and maybe, just maybe help you transform your practice.
+My hope with this book is to give you some practical advice but also expand your way of looking at consulting and maybe, just maybe help you transform your practice.
 To help you build your own weird, unique practice that embraces your own grain.

 Enjoy, **The Consultants' Grain**.